Why You Can't Hire Your Way Out of a Broken Process

 System learns patterns, suggests actions

 Visibility comes first.
 Before you automate anything, you need to see everything.
 Centralise data.
 Create a single place where the current state of work, clients, and projects is visible without asking someone.
+Reporting dashboards that show the real-time state of the business replace the weekly status meeting.
 When everyone can see the same information, half the coordination meetings become unnecessary.

 Alerts come next.
 The system watches and tells you when something needs attention.
 An order pending for 48 hours.
 A client whose last contact was six weeks ago.
 A project exceeding its time estimate by 20%.
 Humans still take the action, but the system ensures nothing slips through unnoticed.